 Disputed islands of the South China Sea

+Vietnamese-held Ladd Reef, in the Spratly Island group in the South China Sea, in this Planet Labs handout photo.
+An outpost that houses a Vietnamese garrison can be seen on the central northern part of the reef, accessed by two small perpendicular...more

+An aerial view shows of Itu Aba, which the Taiwanese call Taiping, in the South China Sea.
+REUTERS/Fabian Hamacher

+Buildings and structures are seen on Itu Aba, which the Taiwanese call Taiping, at the South China Sea.
+REUTERS/J.R Wu

-A view of buildings in Philippine-occupied Thitu Island in the Spratly Islands in the disputed South China Sea, April 21, 2017.
-REUTERS/Erik De Castro
+A destroyed land bridge (top) is seen in this view of a North Island, near Tree Island and Woody Island in the Paracel chain, in the South China Sea in this Planet Labs handout photo.
+Trevor Hammond/Planet Labs/Handout via REUTERS

-Chinese structures are pictured in Subi Reef at disputed South China Sea, April 21, 2017.
-REUTERS/Erik De Castro

-An aerial view of uninhabited island in the Spratlys in the disputed South China Sea, April 21, 2017.
-REUTERS/Erik De Castro

 Next Slideshows